 Let us begin!

 There are many misconceptions surrounding workplace violence.
-It is often believed that workplace violence only consists of physical altercations or violent incidents, such as mass shootings.
-Because of this, many businesses simply believe that these incidents will never happen to them.
+Frequently, workplace violence takes the form of physical altercations or violence, like a mass shooting.
+As a result, many businesses believe that such incidents will never happen to them.
 However, violence in the workplace encompasses much more than violent physical incidents, and can happen to anyone, anywhere, at any time.

 Developing Workplace Violence Policies

-Employers are responsible for the safety of their employees.
-Developing a workplace violence prevention program starts with company policies and procedures, but often includes much more.
-This should include ways of enforcing a zero-tolerance policy that specifies what behavior is unacceptable in the workplace and the disciplinary actions that follow company rule violation.
-Additionally, it should establish a positive work culture that ensures employees have a support system willing to thoroughly address their concerns and makes their protection a priority.
+Although, employers are responsible for the safety of their employees.
+Policies and procedures are just the beginning of developing a workplace violence prevention program.
+Often, there are many other elements involved.
+As well as following a zero-tolerance policy that entails enforcing appropriate disciplinary measures after violating the rules.
+Additionally, it should establish a positive work culture that ensures employees have a support system willing to address their concerns and thoroughly prioritize their protection.

-Organizations tend to have policies that are often misunderstood because they are unclear or overcomplicated.
-Employers should make sure policies are easy to understand so employees can execute their work safely and successfully.
-Businesses should also have interconnecting policies that itemize every detail regarding how to appropriately handle violence in the workplace.
+Frequently, the misunderstanding of policies in organizations happens when they are unclear or overcomplicated.
+However, employees should understand policies clearly to do their jobs safely and efficiently.
+Businesses should also have interconnecting policies that itemize every detail regarding how to handle violence in the workplace appropriately.
 While each policy varies depending on the business’s specific needs, all should communicate and address the following:

 - How is workplace violence defined?